codahale/veil/docs/design.md

 secret, and its `Encrypt`/`Tag`-based authenticated encryption construction is IND-CCA2 secure if the two are IND-CPA and sUF-CMA secure, respectively.

-### jq255e
+### Ristretto255

-jq255e is a double-odd elliptic curve selected for efficiency and simplicity [[Por20]](#por20) [[Por22]](#por22).
-It provides a prime-order group, has non-malleable encodings, and has no co-factor concerns.
+Ristretto255 is a prime-order group implemented on the Curve25519 elliptic curve.
+It provides a canonical non-malleable point encoding and eliminates co-factor concerns.
 This allows for the use of a wide variety of cryptographic constructions built on group operations.
 It targets a 128-bit security level, lends itself to constant-time implementations, and can run in constrained environments.

-Veil's security assumes that the Gap Discrete Logarithm and Gap Diffie-Hellman problems are hard relative to jq255e.
+Veil's security assumes that the Gap Discrete Logarithm and Gap Diffie-Hellman problems are hard relative to Ristretto255.

 ## Construction Techniques